PriyanshiSharma03/Brain_MRI_Segmentation/README.md

 - **Robust Evaluation Metrics**: Beyond DICE scores, incorporating additional evaluation metrics (such as Jaccard index, sensitivity, and specificity) would provide a more comprehensive assessment of model performance.

 - **Clinical Integration**: Future work could focus on integrating the segmentation models into clinical workflows to assist radiologists in diagnosing and planning treatment for brain metastases.

----

-Feel free to adjust any parts of this report to reflect your specific findings, methods, or experiences during your project!
-If you have additional results or details you’d like to include, let me know!